 There are a lot of methods you can use for recruitment.
 Here are some of the best recruitment methods you can use:

 1. Job Postings

 Job postings on online job boards and company websites are the most common recruitment method.
 They are cost-effective and allow for a wide reach of potential candidates.
 Companies can also create job ads that include the job description, required qualifications, and application instructions.

 Referrals from current employees can be an effective way to find qualified candidates.
 Current employees can recommend people they know who have the necessary skills and experience.
 Referrals are often highly valued as they can save time and money on recruitment and onboarding.

 Social media platforms like LinkedIn, TikTok, Facebook, and Twitter can be used to reach potential candidates.
 Companies can post job openings, share employee testimonials, and engage with potential candidates.
 Social media can help to build brand awareness and attract passive job seekers.

 4. Career Fairs

-Career fairs provide an opportunity to meet with potential candidates face-to-face.
+Career or job fairs provide an opportunity to meet with suitable candidates face-to-face.
 Companies can showcase their organisation and meet with candidates who are actively looking for job opportunities.
 Career fairs can be industry-specific or general, depending on the company’s needs.